HozielMaverick/HozielMaverick.github.io/Capstone.md

 <img src="/images/70G.jpg" width="600">

 The SNR decreases with increasing data rate as higher bandwidth is required to preserve fast signal transitions, increasing susceptibility to noise and intersymbol interference (ISI).
-A significant SNR degradation occurs beyond 40 Gbps due to the 40 GHz frequency response limit of the modulator.

 ### Phase 3 — IM/DD MZM

 For this experiment, an IM/DD MZM setup was evaluated at three data rates over fiber lengths of 0 km and 5 km.

-The test setup is shown below
+The test setup is shown below:

 <img src="/images/imddmzm.jpg" width="800">